AI4LAM/awesome-ai4lam/README.md

 ### General AI topics

 - [Slides from FF23 workshop on _Intro to AI for GLAM_](https://docs.google.com/presentation/d/1dVdS3u-XS2RDexNm3RlwICCsh5gBmdi1pBARgIGnPN8) and [shared notes](https://pad.carpentries.org/intro-ai-ff2023)
-- [A Generative AI Primer](https://nationalcentreforai.jiscinvolve.org/wp/2023/10/16/generative-ai-primer/), by the National Centre for AI
+- [A Generative AI Primer](https://nationalcentreforai.jiscinvolve.org/wp/2023/10/16/generative-ai-primer/), by the UK's National Centre for AI
 - [What Is ChatGPT Doing … and Why Does It Work?](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) by Stephen Wolfram
 - [Introduction to Generative AI](https://www.cloudskillsboost.google/paths/118), by Google
 - [Generative AI for Beginners - A Course](https://microsoft.github.io/generative-ai-for-beginners/#/), by Microsoft